-If the side airbag off indicator comes on, have the passenger sit upright.
-Once the passenger is out of the deployment path of the side airbag, the system will turn the airbag back on and the indicator will go out.
+If the Side Airbag Off Indicator comes on (see page 29), have the passenger sit upright.
+Once the passenger is out of the airbag's deployment path, the system will turn the airbag back on, and the indicator will go out.